JETSCAPE/SummerSchool2020/hydro_session/README.md

 ## 1. Study the viscous effects on hydrodynamic evolution

 Simulate a Pb+Pb collision in 20-30% centrality at 5.02 TeV.
-In order to compare simulations with different viscosity, we need to fixed the random seed.
-You can choose your favorate number for the seed.
+In order to compare simulations with different viscosity, we need to fix the random seed.
+You can choose your favorite number for the seed.
 (42?)

 * Compare the averaged temperature evolution with two choices of the specific bulk viscosity $\zeta/s(T)$